-Section 45.3 provides that, in applications made by the Commission under s.
+In applications made by the Commission under s.
 35, the Tribunal "may make an order directing any party to the application to do anything that, in the opinion of the Tribunal, the party ought to do to promote compliance" with the Code.
 As with individual applications, subsection 45.3(2) provides that, in response to applications brought by the Commission, the Tribunal may direct a person to do anything with respect to future practices.
-Unlike earlier versions of the section, the Tribunal is not restricted to making orders only with respect to future practices but may make orders with respect to remedy past practices as well.
+The Tribunal may also make orders to remedy past practices as well.